0BananaBig0/from_gcc_to_cpp/docs/Templates.md

    them.
 7. Because templates **exist and are compiled only for specific types when instantiated**, they **can** be **declared and defined in header files**.
+8. For template classes or functions, **the full definition must be visible before instantiation**.
+9. **Forward declarations** are generally **not practical for templates** unless you use explicit specialization or separate declarations for `inline` implementations.

 ### Order of Parameters in the Parameter List